sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ## Creating the course file

-Almost all aspects of a course such as which students are enrolled and assignment management are controlled by a **.course** file.
+Almost all aspects of a course, such as which students are enrolled and assignment management, are controlled by a **.course** file.
 We'll now create this file.

 Open the course project and, click on **New** and give the course a title.
 Here, I've used `Autumn_2016_PHY001`.
 Click on **Manage a Course** to create the course file.